HPW-dev/SEZEII/README.md

 # SEZE II
 [Смотреть на русском](README_RU.md)

 SEZE is a plugin-based video converter for Windows/Linux.
 You can write your video filter in C++ (see section "How to make video effect").
-Output video is a lossless X264-RGB format and not contain audio stream.
+Output video is a lossless H264 RGB24 format and not contain audio.
 + CLI version usage example: ```seze -i "path_to_your_vid.mp4" -o "path_to_output.mkv" --plug "path_to_plugin"```.\
 Execute ```seze``` without options or with ```-h``` for watch avaliable commands
 + GUI version - launch ```seze-gui```